 212S Readings in World Literature II.

-This course presents a comparative study of representative texts in world literature from 1800 to the present, including novels, short fiction, drama, and Star Trek.
-Particular attention paid to the concepts of self and society, with an emphasis on how the modern self is constructed and explored through narrative technique.
+Study of representative texts in world literature from 1800 to the present, including novels, short fiction, and drama.
+Particular attention paid to the concepts of self and society, and they way they are intertwined with developments in narrative and theatrical technique.
 Readings to include works by such writers as Lermontov, Flaubert, Dostoevsky, Kafka, Robbe-Grillet, Borges, Talih, and Jin.
 (Writing-intensive.)
 May be taken without 211.
 Maximum enrollment, 20.
 P Rabinowitz.